nortikin/sverchok/docs/nodes/solid/projection_trim_face.rst

   * **Orthogonal**.
 Orthogonal projection (along surface's normals).
   * **UV Trim**.
 Trim the surface by a curve(s) in U/V space of the surface.
 It is supposed that trimming curve lies in XOY plane.

+* **Close wire**.
+If checked, the node will automatically close the loop defined by provided curves, in case it is not already closed.
+It is done by adding a straight line segment to the list of curves.
+Unchecked by default.
+* **Accuracy**.
+This parameter is only available in the N panel.
+This defines the tolerance for checking if ends of curves coincide.
+Bigger values mean that ends of curves must coincide with better precision.
+The default value is 8.

 Outputs
 -------